huaminghuangtw/Evergreen-Notes/Permanent-Notes/do-hard-things.md

 > _“We must all suffer from one of two pains: the pain of [discipline](discipline-equals-freedom.md) or the pain of regret.
 The difference is [discipline](discipline-equals-freedom.md) weighs ounces while regret weighs tons.” — Jim Rohn_

 > _“Growth is painful.
 Change is painful.
 But nothing is as painful as staying stuck somewhere you don’t belong.” — Mandy Hale_

+> _“Who you are is defined by what you’re willing to struggle for.” — Mark Manson_

 ---